Financial Aid Resources

 The Free Application for Federal Student Aid (FAFSA) form is used to apply for all need based aid at The Boston Architectural College.

 The Federal Government requires that all students borrowing Federal Funds complete an Entrance Loan Counseling Session.
-Also an Exit Loan Counseling Session is required once they leave school or attendance drops below six academic credits.
+Also an Exit Loan Counseling Session is required once they graduate, are enrolled less than half-time, or are no longer enrolled.

 New and returning borrowers go here to sign federal Direct Loan MPNs.
 The MPN serves as the means by which you agree to repay your federal loans.

 Information for students and parents about all aspects of the Federal Direct Loan Program

 The Ombudsman Group is dedicated to helping resolve disputes related to the federal student aid programs, including Direct Loans, Federal Family Education Loans (FFEL), Perkins Loans, and grant programs.

 You can find information regarding income tax law, forms, and publications.
 This website is helpful during tax filing season as you can download many of the necessary tax forms from the Internet.